Great-Sun-Group/greatsun-dev/docs/greatsun-dev_configuration.md

 The following secrets are required.
 These should be set in the your personal Codespace secrets or in a `.env` file in the root directory when running locally.
 See below for detailed instructions.

+- GH_USERNAME
+  Your GitHub username.

+- GH_PAT
+  - To get this secret from GitHub:
+    1. Log in to your GitHub account.
+    2. Go to Settings > Developer settings > Personal access tokens.
+    3. Click "Generate new token" and select the necessary scopes (repo, workflow, read:org should be sufficient).
+    4. Copy the generated token and use it as the value for GH_PAT.
+This will technically give the avatar that you connect with access to all your github repos.
+Don't import any into this development container.
+Instead we'll make this environment duplicable to work on other projects and provide them with their own avatar.

 - CLAUDE
   Get this secret from Anthropic or your admin.
   - From Anthropic: